spgreen/eduroam-freeradius-docker/README.md

 		># ./restart_eduroamFreeRADIUS.sh

-Note: If the Docker container fails to start, the added configuration is not valid
+- **Note**: If the Docker container fails to start, the added configuration is not valid
+	- You can check the error messages using `># docker logs freeradius-eduroam` when `ENVRIONMENT=TEST`.

-4) You have now successfully added configuration to the eduroam FreeRADIUS Docker image and subsequently created a container from it.
+4) You have now successfully added configuration to the eduroam FreeRADIUS Docker image.

 ##### Example